ahmadabdul3/ns8-user-management/README.md

 Finally, please disregard all the extra stuff that comes with this project.
 Again, it's a clone of something I get started with quickly for new projects so there are some services and helper files scattered here and there.

-I Hope I didn't miss anything, looking forward to the feedback
+I Hope I didn't miss anything, looking forward to your feedback!